 Tommy was raised in New York’s Staten Island.
-His first drink was at age 11.
-Tommy’s father gave it to him, declaring Tommy to “be a man, now.”
+He was eleven years old when his father gave him his first drink, declaring Tommy to “be a man, now.”
 But his regular drinking started age 13 with friends.
 His mother beat him when he came home drunk.
-His drinking continued though his teenage years, dropping out of school by age 16 and working for a living.
+Tommy’s drinking continued though his teenage years, dropping out of school by age 16 and working for a living.
 His job allowed him to save money each week in order to go out drinking.
-But his drinking took up too much of his time and he soon lost his job and wound up homeless.
-Attempts to get into a better job, including the New York City police department where all thwarted by alcohol.
+But his drinking took up too much of his time and he soon lost his job and Tommy wound up homeless.
+Attempts to get into a better job, including the New York City police department, where all thwarted by alcohol.